tongfa/bash-backup/README.md

 ## Usage

-The way the script works is that you create a bash script that acts as a configuration file and sources the bb_backup.inc script.
-Configuration parameters are communicated to bb_backup.inc as a single associate array in BASH.
-If you have more than one backup to do, you can create a simple script to execute all the backup configurations in order.
+Create a bash script that acts as a configuration file and sources the bb_backup.inc script.
+Configuration parameters are communicated to bb_backup.inc as a single associative array in BASH.
+If you have more than one backup to do, create a higher level script to execute all the backup configurations in order.

 Note: Bash barely supports associative arrays, so its a little hacky especially since we intend to support Bash 4.2.